Kulwa-silya/Malyango-shop/README.md

 # Malyango-shop
 this is a fully working and responsive django ecommerce web application the front end template used is MDB's freebie

+#Installation
+create a virtual environment by python3 -m venv project_directory_name

+activate the environment
+source bin/activate

+then install the necessary packages from the requirement.txt file by pip install -r requirements.txt

+then launch the app
+python manage.py runserver

+open the browser and test the app on 127.0.0.1:8000

 ![1](https://user-images.githubusercontent.com/84856439/152113928-ea08177b-e667-4ca6-88d4-def03fcfd5c1.png)